ACXLM/plugins/plugins/ipam/host-etcd/README.md

 * `type` (string, required): "host-etcd".
 * `routes` (string, optional): list of routes to add to the container namespace.
 Each route is a dictionary with "dst" and optional "gw" fields.
 If "gw" is omitted, value of "gateway" will be used.
 * `resolvConf` (string, optional): Path to a `resolv.conf` on the host to parse and return as the DNS configuration
-* `dataDir` (string, optional): Path to a directory to use for maintaining state, e.g. which IPs have been allocated to which containers
+* `endpoints` ([]string, required): Endpoints of the etcd store use for maintaining state, e.g. which IPs have been allocated to which containers
 * `ranges`, (array, required, nonempty) an array of arrays of range objects:
 	* `subnet` (string, required): CIDR block to allocate out of.
 	* `rangeStart` (string, optional): IP inside of "subnet" from which to start allocating addresses.
 Defaults to ".2" IP inside of the "subnet" block.
 	* `rangeEnd` (string, optional): IP inside of "subnet" with which to end allocating addresses.
 Defaults to ".254" IP inside of the "subnet" block for ipv4, ".255" for IPv6
 	* `gateway` (string, optional): IP inside of "subnet" to designate as the gateway.
 Defaults to ".1" IP inside of the "subnet" block.

-Older versions of the `host-etcd` plugin did not support the `ranges` array.
-Instead, all the properties in  the `range` object were top-level.
-This is still supported but deprecated.

 ## Supported arguments
 The following [CNI_ARGS](https://github.com/containernetworking/cni/blob/master/SPEC.md#parameters) are supported: